- What is HyFlex?

 - Share the HyFlex Student Guide with your class

 - Review the recommended practices for teaching and learning above

 - Book a room orientation to familiarize yourself with the HyFlex space and technology

 - Reach out to TLS for one-on-one consultations to work through your individual challenges and questions

 - Sign up for on-campus recording to record lectures or other content in one of our classroom studios

-- Register for one of the introductory workshops, or watch a past session recording to see one of the HyFlex rooms in action
+- Register for one of the introductory workshops, or watch a past session recording for HyFlex and HyFlex Plus (operator assisted space) to see these rooms in action